Actor Deep Sidhu led farmers to Red Fort, say farmer leaders, blaming him for the violence

 Following the incident, Sidhu defended himself.
 He admitted that he and the protestors hoisted the Nishan Sahib, a Sikh flag, at the Red Fort but did nothing wrong.

 “We did not make any separatist announcements there,” he said on a Facebook Live.
 “Our act should not be seen as anti-national.
-We raised our flags there without touching the Tricolour.
+We raised our flags there without touching the tricolour.
 This only shows the unity in our diversity.”

 Sidhu said the protestors did not go to Delhi to hurt anyone or vandalise government property, and should not be called communal elements or hardliners.
 He also said the protest was peaceful and symbolic and the emotions of the people should be understood, adding that one person should not be blamed for the mobilisation of people or the protest.